Crystal-Nest/mod-fancy-assets/README.md

 It'd be much appreciated if you were to credit this repository for the assets you use.

 This project has two licenses, the [Unlicense](https://github.com/Crystal-Nest/mod-fancy-assets?tab=Unlicense-2-ov-file) and the [All Rights Reserved license](https://github.com/Crystal-Nest/mod-fancy-assets?tab=License-1-ov-file), each applied to different files.
-The ARR license is applied to all files under a folder named as one of our projects, including `crystal-spider.png`, `hosting`, `patreon/tiers`, and `sbekucraft`.
+The ARR license is applied to all files under a folder named as one of our projects, also including `crystal-spider.png`, `mod-icon-frame.png`, `hosting`, `patreon/tiers`, and `sbekucraft`.
 The Unlicense is applied to all other files, for example `separator.svg` and anything under `minecraft`, `modrinth`, `side`, `loader`, `github`, `kofi`, and so on.

 ## **Support us**